junzis/the-1090mhz-riddle/adsb/airborne-position.rst

 This Q-bit (bit 48) indicates whether the altitude is encoded in multiples of 25 or 100 ft (0: 100 ft, 1: 25 ft).

-For Q = 1, we can calculate the altitude as following:
+For Q = 1, we can calculate the altitude as follows:

 First, remove the Q-bit
 ::